Many Publishers Stop Paying George Takei To Post Content On His Facebook Page After Sexual Assault Allegations

-At least six Internet publishers so far have reportedly distanced themselves from actor George Takei, if not cut ties altogether, after sexual misconduct allegations emerged against the original Star Trek Star who was apparently getting well paid to post content on his popular Facebook page.
+At least six Internet publishers so far have reportedly distanced themselves from actor George Takei, if not cut ties altogether, after sexual misconduct allegations emerged against the original Star Trek star, who was apparently getting well paid to post content on his popular Facebook page.

-According to the Mic website, which is one of those outlets that dropped Takei from the social media distribution arrangement, the actor who played Mr. Sulu on the TV series in the late 1960s and later in six feature films in the sci-fi franchise is considered a “mega-influencer” with 9.5 million followers on Facebook.
+According to the Mic website, which is one of those outlets that dropped Takei from the social media distribution arrangement, the actor, who played Mr. Sulu on the TV series in the late 1960s and later in six feature films in the sci-fi franchise, is considered a “mega-influencer” with 9.5 million followers on Facebook.

 In an article titled “George Takei’s Facebook empire strains under sexual harassment allegations,” Mic suggests that Takei was cashing in on his celebrity status and loyal following.